insightsengineering/teal/README.md

    ```
    $ R CMD build teal
    ```
    This command builds the package and creates an archive.
 The name of the archive is output by the command at then of building.
+Then input in the shell:
    ```
    $ Rscript -e 'install.packages("name_of_the_archive")
    ```